“I Want to Lose Weight, but I Want to Drink”

 If the mere thought of not drinking as often as you do now distresses you . . .

-If cutting back to complement a change in eating habits in order to achieve your desire for healthy weight loss makes you anxious . . .
+If cutting back to complement a change in eating habits to achieve your desire for healthy weight loss makes you anxious . . .

 Well, boys and girls . . . perhaps you’re imbibing way more than you think or want to admit.